 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Bantam Spectra on September 28, 2010 and has 326 pages.
+urban fantasy that was published by Bantam Spectra on September 28, 2010 and has 326 pages.

 Explore it on Goodreads

 Other books by this author which I have reviewed include Wild & Steamy, Mind Games

 Second in The Disillusionists Trilogy urban fantasy series revolving around Justine Jones and her circle of “friends”.

 In 2010, Double Cross was nominated for the Goodreads Choice Award for Paranormal Fantasy.

 Oh boy, oh boy, oh boy…oh boy.
 The betrayals in this are just…well, just disillusioning while Justine’s whining is so incredibly annoying.
 Couldn’t Crane have come up with something that wasn’t so irritating??
 And for someone as supposedly intelligent as Justine, don’t you think she might kinda wonder why she’s suddenly getting such cozy feelings about Ez?
 I mean, duh… As for that whole bit about glass being digestible?
 If that were true, then why was ground glass such a useful assassination tool?

 There is quite a bit of backstory about Packard and Otto/Henji’s past.
 How they got to where they are now.
 Why Otto would imprison Packard.
 History with several twists and a haunting look at how much humanity hates different.